3for1hund-sudo/homeassistant-udmx-artnet-bridge/README.md

   - If you need smooth **44 FPS** transitions (ideal for fast color fades), the hardware limit is approximately **25 channels**.
   - If you can accept a lower frame rate of **22 FPS**, you can expand your setup to around **50 channels**.

+### 🚀 Pure Art-Net Mode (Zero Limitations)
+If you **only use Art-Net** (without a physical uDMX dongle connected), the application bypasses all USB bus delays and throttling.
+In this mode, the gateway operates as a lightweight, lightning-fast network node, effortlessly maintaining **43+ FPS** over hundreds of channels.

 ### 📊 Real-Time FPS Monitoring
 To help you find the sweet spot for your hardware setup, **the application explicitly outputs the current effect render FPS directly to the log**.
-By monitoring the live log in the Home Assistant UI, you can instantly see if you are hitting the technical limit of your uDMX dongle or if your current channel pool allows for higher performance.
+By monitoring the live log in the Home Assistant UI, you can instantly see if you are hitting the technical limit of your uDMX dongle or if your current configuration allows for higher performance.

 ### 🎭 Beyond LEDs: Stage Lights & Moving Heads
 While designed for LED fixtures, this gateway also allows you to **connect directly to professional stage lights**.
 For example, you can easily control the physical pan/tilt movements of a moving head lamp by configuring those specific moving channels as a standard `White` (`W` / `Single`) channel in Home Assistant.
 This lets you adjust the position values just like a dimmer slider!